lukehawkins22/Software_Engineering_and_DevOps/README.md

 Installation:
 To install and setup this application, follow the below steps.
 1. Install Python.
 This must be installed on the machine running the app and it must be accessible from the application directory.
-An example Ubuntu command to install Pyhton can be seen below:
+An example Ubuntu command to install Python can be seen below:
 ```bash
 sudo apt-get update
 ```